DdeDamian/ds_challenge/tf_modules/README.md

 ### terraform-aws-iam-role

 The IAM Role modules is in charge of exactly that, the creation of roles, but it also allowed you to add policies to those roles.

+### terraform-aws-kms

+This module intention is to facilitate KMS keys creation and handling.

+### terraform-aws-route53-record

+This module allows you to create record with different caracteristics.

 ### terraform-aws-vpc